TDHster/Idea_print_bot/readme.md

-# Photo Print shop helper Bot
+## Photo Print shop helper Bot

-## Description

-The Photo Print Bot is a Telegram bot designed to facilitate the collection and processing of photos for print orders.
-This bot enables users to upload multiple images simultaneously, convert them into the appropriate format (JPEG), and retrieve their aspect ratios.
-It provides a user-friendly interface and efficient file handling to streamline the ordering process for print services.
+Idea Print Bot is a Telegram bot designed to streamline the process of collecting and processing photos for orders at the "Idea Print" printing house.
+The bot allows users to upload photos, check their quality, and manage orders.

-## Features
+### Key Features

-- **Multi-File Upload**: Users can send one or multiple photos in a single message.
-- **Automatic File Conversion**: Uploaded files are automatically converted to JPEG format if they are not already in that format.
+#### Photo Collection:

+Users can upload photos as files or images.

-- **Aspect Ratio Calculation**: The bot calculates and displays the aspect ratio of each uploaded image.
+The bot automatically checks the quality of the photos, including aspect ratio and blurriness.

-- **State Management**: Utilizes finite state machines to manage the state of the order process.
-- **Inline Keyboard Integration**: Provides options for users to either send the order for printing or cancel it.
-- **Logging**: Comprehensive logging of user interactions and processes for debugging and tracking purposes.
+#### Order Management:

+Users can enter their order number to access and manage their order.

+The bot provides a user-friendly interface for editing, deleting, and reviewing uploaded photos.

+#### Quality Control:

+The bot checks for duplicate photos using MD5 hash comparisons.

+It also verifies the aspect ratio and blurriness of the photos to ensure print quality.

+#### Order Completion:

+Once all photos are uploaded and verified, users can mark the order as complete and ready for printing.

+The bot sends a notification to the manager when an order is ready for printing.

 ## Interface prototype
 <img width="859" alt="image" src="https://github.com/user-attachments/assets/9472c7b4-7e86-4fa6-a6cd-5a040560874f">